dotnet/corefx/Documentation/project-docs/benchmarking.md

 }
 ```

-## Running the benchmark
+# Running the benchmark

-To get valid results make sure to run your project with RELEASE configuration:
+To get valid results make sure to run your project in RELEASE configuration:

 ```
 cd "path/to/your/benchmark/project"